aimukhin/debs/README.md

 and its parent directory are writable by the user from whom the web server is running.
 Pass the database file location to the program in the `DB` environment variable.

+## Caveat
+For performance reasons, the program does not support SQLCipher passphrases, and instead asks for raw keys, expected as 64-character strings of hexadecimal digits.

 ## Screenshots
 ### The list of accounts: